caiges/employees/README.md

 # Running a production-like build of employeesdb

-This uses a multi-stage Docker build to demonstrate how you might run this toolchain in as a typical user would.
+This uses a multi-stage Docker build to demonstrate how you might run this toolchain as a typical user would.

 ```
 docker-compose run employeesdb salaries department 1999